mobilecoinofficial/awesome-mobilecoin/directory/0001_Mixin/README.md

 Please report any bugs or issues with these instructions to support@mobilecoin.com.
 We appreciate your feedback.

-CONTENTS
-Mobile
+MOBILE
 Step 1: Buy Bitcoin on a coin exchange
-Step 2: Download Mixin Messenger
-Step 3: Transfer Bitcoin to your Mixin wallet
-Step 4: Swap your Bitcoin for MOB
+Step 2: Download the Mixin Messenger app onto your phone Step 3: Transfer your Bitcoin to your Mixin Messenger wallet on your phone Step 4: Swap your Bitcoin for MOB in Mixin Wallet
-Step 5: Move your MOB into your MobileCoin wallet Desktop
+Step 5: Move your MOB into your MobileCoin desktop wallet

 Step 1: Buy Bitcoin on a coin exchange
-Step 2: Install the Fennec browser extension
-Step 3: Transfer Bitcoin to your Fennec wallet
-Step 4: Swap your Bitcoin for MOB
-Step 5: Move your MOB into your MobileCoin wallet MOBILE
-Step 1: Buy Bitcoin on a coin exchange
-Step 2: Download the Mixin Messenger app onto your phone Step 3: Transfer your Bitcoin to your Mixin Messenger wallet on your phone Step 4: Swap your Bitcoin for MOB in Mixin Wallet
-Step 5: Move your MOB into your MobileCoin desktop wallet Step 1: Buy Bitcoin on a coin exchange
 While there are a number of coin exchanges and thousands of cryptocurrencies, one of the easiest ways is to buy Bitcoin on a coin exchange like FTX.us or Coinbase.